-None of the Directors, key management personnel and employees were substantial shareholders of the Company in FY2023.
-There is no employee who is the immediate family members of a Director, the CEO or a substantial shareholder of the Company, whose remuneration exceeded S\$100,000 (equivalent to approximately US\$73,000) in FY2023.
+None of the Directors, key management personnel and employees were substantial shareholders of the Company in FY2024.
+There is no employee who is the immediate family member of a Director, the CEO or a substantial shareholder of the Company, whose remuneration exceeded S\$100,000 (equivalent to approximately US\$75,000) in FY2024.